About the Program

 M.Litt. and D.Litt. students may choose from a wide variety of writing-focused courses as part of their studies in the Arts and Letters program.
 In keeping with the interdisciplinary nature of the program, students can explore writing through several different genres: essay, poetry, short story, prose, academic writing, and more.

 Irish/Irish-American Studies Concentration

-M.Litt. and D.Litt. students may enroll in the Irish/Irish-American Studies concentration beginning with the Fall 2004 semester.
-Study in this interdisciplinary concentration focuses on the literature, history, politics, and culture of Ireland and Irish America.
+M.Litt. and D.Litt. students may enroll in the Irish/Irish-American Studies concentration, study in this interdisciplinary concentration focuses on the literature, history, politics, and culture of Ireland and Irish America.
 Courses offered include such topics as Contemporary Ireland: 1922-Present, Irish and Irish-American Literature for Children and Young Adults, The Great Hunger: The Great Irish Famine, Constructions of Irish-American Identity, Celtic Archeology, Northern Ireland, Commemoration and Memory in Irish History, Irish History Through Film; Researching Irish History: Archives and Archival Research; Modernism and Irish Literary Revival, James Joyce, Irish History to the Normans, Normans to the Irish Civil War (1922), and The Irish in America.
-Five courses are required for the concentration.
+Four courses are required for the concentration.